Shares and options

+For the purposes of payroll tax, the value of the share or option is its value on the relevant day.
 Employers can elect to treat the relevant day as either the:

-- Date that the share or option is granted to the employee, or
+- date that the share or option is granted to the employee, or

-An employer is taken to have elected to treat the wages constituted by the grant as being paid or payable on the vesting date.
+An employer is taken to have elected to treat the wages constituted by the grant of a share or option as being paid or payable on the grant date if:

 Vesting date for shares or options